-A. Short Term Suspension:

-Suspension up to four contests (or activities), or four weeks.
+- A. Short Term Suspension: Suspension up to four contests (or activities), or four weeks.
 The penalty will be carried over to the next co-curricular or extra curricular activity if the violation occurs at the end of a season.
-Students will not be allowed to participate in school activities during the suspension.

-B. Long Term Suspension:

-Suspension for five to eight contests or activities, or five to eight weeks.
+Students will not be allowed to participate in school activities during the suspension. - B. Long Term Suspension: Suspension for five to eight contests or activities, or five to eight weeks.
 The penalty will be carried over to the next co-curricular or extra curricular activity if the violation occurs at the end of a season.
-Students will not be allowed to participate in school activities during the suspension.
+Students will not be allowed to participate in school activities during the suspension. - Expulsion: Removal from all activities, and the student will not be allowed to participate in any further activities for one calendar year.